coLAB-UFF/data/README.md

 * **Documentation**: simple documents informing about procedures adopted in several research stages.

-+ Figshare
-Other private data from whatsapp and memes eg are not provided publicly
+Other datasets and materials that eventually contain private data are not included in public repositories.

-## Como acesso os dados?

-## Quem pode utilizar os dados disponíveis neste repositório?
+Articles, papers published in scientific journals or in conference proceedings, theses and dissertations, book chapters, and other written products can be retrieved from our [coLAB Figshare repository](https://figshare.com/projects/Papers_coLAB/35102).

+## How do one access data

+github link

+## Who can use available data

 Licenças - não damos suporte